Cheesy, gooey, slightly spicy and ready in less than 20 minutes – Learn all the tips and tricks to make the best baked camembert.

 Both these kinds of cheese come from a similar recipe using cow’s milk.

-The main difference between the two cheeses is that Brie has added cream in it, making it slightly creamier and higher in fat.
+The main difference between these two kinds of cheese is that Brie has added cream in it, making it slightly creamier and higher in fat.

 They have both an earthy flavour and aroma (slightly similar to mushrooms), but Brie has a more buttery and delicate flavour in my point of view.